emceeaich/what-is-emma-working-on/README.md

 ## Immediate Backlog

+* DOM queries for Marian Daly
+  - [ ] 1 queue for bugs that have patches that need review
+  - [ ] 1 queue for bugs that have patches that got a negative review
+  - [ ] 1 queue for bugs that have patches that got a positive review
+* Sponsorship of NodeConfEU
+  - [ ] Ask Sandra Persing
 * Firefox for Android Triage
   - [ ] Get Firefox for Android::GeckoView moved to GeckoView::General (:dylan)
   - [ ] Move non-GeckoView bugs SV not working on to P5 (https://bugzilla.mozilla.org/show_bug.cgi?id=1473195)